St John the Evangelist Anglican Church, Stroud: Heritage listing

 These buildings have formed an integral part of the tangible history of the Stroud community, for over 170 years including its built fabric, social, cultural and spiritual development.
 The linkages with Australian Agricultural Company provide information about early settlement, the social structures and furthermore the development of NSW.

 The significant fabric of the buildings and landscape has the potential to reveal information about the type and style of construction techniques of the 1800s.
 For example, the originality of design and furnishings within the Church reflect the type of building construction and design of their period.

 In terms of archaeological potential, the St John's cemetery with inscriptions, dating from 1836 has the potential to reveal information of the hardships of life in an early colonial village.
 Being a small rural cemetery with a good range of monumental styles spanning two centuries, this site reveals the style and type of burials undertaken in the early and late 19th Century.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 By virtue of their age and condition the St John's Group has the potential to reveal historical information about early settlement in NSW.
 In particular, the Church reflects the governments attitude to Church construction at that time.

 Finally, the buildings have an interesting history that is interwoven with the history of the Australian Agricultural Company.
 Examination of that history gives a unique insight into the minds of those who first settled NSW.
 In particular the concepts of religious worship and its important place in the early communities of NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 St John's Stroud group is a considerably significant heritage item that is representative of the relationship between the buildings in terms of Church- School- Parsonage.
 Even despite the fact that this relationship is common place, Stroud group is an original example of that relationship where many other of its type may have been destroyed or altered by progress over time.

 Representative of the Church's role in early settlement and in particular in the convict society and of Parry's commitment to evangelicalism.

-The group as part of the township of Stroud provides evidence of early town layouts, where the street grid is arranged around earlier adhoc developments, and where it as predominantly in the hands of a single entity - the Australian Agricultural Company.
+The group as part of the township of Stroud provides evidence of early town layouts, where the street grid is arranged around earlier ad hoc developments, and where it as predominantly in the hands of a single entity - the Australian Agricultural Company.